Dennis1111/encogPNNDemo/README.md

 The democlasses to run is
 examples/pnn/Iris.java and
 examples/pnn/Abalone.java
+The demos is hardcoded to save Population created by GeneticAlgoritmBasicPNN in "C:/MLDataSet/Iris/GA" and "C:/MLDataSet/Abalone/GA"

 Should perhaps have normalized inputs but unless theres is huge difference in variance for inputs I think it's ok.